First, some context:

 - 8% - the number of chargebacks that result from orders significantly not as described.

 In a series of previous articles, we expanded on why and how you should fight chargebacks effectively, as 86% of all chargebacks are probable cases of friendly fraud.
-However, since a sizeable amount of chargebacks result from merchant errors, we want to flip the coin for this installment.
+However, since a sizeable amount of chargeback reason codes result from merchant errors, we want to flip the coin for this installment.

-We’ve researched and whittled down nine rookie merchant mistakes that could lead to chargebacks.
-Understand these mistakes and use the actionable hacks to circumvent them.
+We’ve researched and whittled down nine rookie merchant mistakes that could lead to higher chargeback rates.
+Understand these mistakes and use the actionable hacks to circumvent all chargebacks specially payment card chargebacks.

 #1: No/Poorly-written Return Policy

 You must ensure that your refund and return policy isn't letting you down.
-A good return policy should incorporate the customer’s needs and the business’s needs and ultimately help reduce fraudulent chargebacks.
+A good return policy should incorporate the prospective customer’s needs and the business plan needs and ultimately help reduce fraudulent chargebacks.

 Research shows that most consumers (81% to be precise) who file chargebacks do that because it's the most convenient cause of action.
 They prefer to talk to their bank than you -- making it crucial that you must take every step to help them reverse that order.
 The easier your order return procedure is, the higher your customers’ chances will contact you instead of bypassing you entirely.